-Bertie is a house rabbit and as such has the run of certain bunny-proofed rooms of our home where he is happy to shed as much fur as possible.
-Rabbits go through regular moults so his fur can be as difficult to remove from carpets and soft fabrics as that of a cat or dog.
+Bertie is my house rabbit (and mess maker ☺) and as such has the run of certain bunny-proofed rooms of our home where he is happy to shed as much fur as possible.
+Rabbits go through regular moults so their fur can be as difficult to remove from carpets and soft fabrics as that of a cat or dog.

 Miele definitely has a reputation for quality and I was keen to see if the build of the machine matched up to what I had heard about them.
 With quality comes a higher price point but if the machine is built to last then it makes the investment worthwhile.
 I think if you want something that does the job, and does it well, you are going to have to pay a little more for it.